 Lysergic acid diethylamide, most commonly known as LSD, certainly isn’t new to the world of drug abuse.
-Initially synthesized back in the 1930s, the odorless, crystalline hallucinogen is diluted into water-soluble mixtures by abusers and recreational users to prepare for oral ingestion, or mixed with other powder substances for a more intense high.
+Initially synthesized back in the 1930s, the odorless, crystalline hallucinogen is diluted into water-soluble mixtures by abusers and recreational users to prepare for oral ingestion or mixed with other powder substances for a more intense high.
 The drug is typically swallowed as a pill, but it can be chewed via blotter paper, dabbed on the tongue from a vile, or ingested via sugar cubes, too.
-Drugs.com notes the high sensation experienced by LSD users can last up to 12 hours when larger doses are ingested.
+The high sensation experienced by LSD users can last up to 12 hours when larger doses are ingested.
 The LSD experience includes hallucinations, vivid colors and imagery, an elevated heart rate, extreme emotions, feeling disconnected from oneself, anxiety and/or panic attacks, muscular lethargy, trouble sleeping, fatigue, loss of appetite, perspiration, dry mouth, being in a confused state, shakiness, psychosis, and more.

-Who Is Using It?
+Who Is Using LSD?

 Chances are you know someone who currently uses LSD, also known as acid, or who has in the past.
 Often, we’re biased and believe the only drugs being widely used are those we hear about in crime reports in the pages of the local newspaper, but this drug is still booming in its own arena and doing a pretty good job at lying low beneath the legal radar.